Quantifying Emergent Gravity in the Axis Model: The One-Loop Map to Geff(x)

 Abstract

-We quantify the emergent Newton coupling in the Axis Model.
-Starting from scalar -coherent projection–coarse - graining, we compute the projected one- loop effective action and obtain a closed- form, local expression for the Einstein–Hilbert coefficient in coherent domains,
+We quantify the emergent Newton coupling in the Scenario–B Axis effective field theory.
+Starting from the scalar–coherent conditional path integral for the composite metric and using one–loop heat–kernel methods, we compute the projected effective action and obtain a closed–form, local expression for the Einstein–Hilbert coefficient in scalar–coherent domains,

 Keywords: emergent gravity, effective field theory, Einstein–Hilbert action, scalar coherence, one-loop effective action, Seeley–DeWitt coefficients, gauge and BRST invariance, Axis Model, variable Newton coupling, gravitational coupling, weak-field limit, lensing, gravitational waves, falsifiability, reproducible science, pre-registered tests